whatsapp

 For example, if you’re looking for the “best places to visit in Japan,” you’ll probably type that into Google instead of trying to guess URLs for travel websites.
 Search engines are brilliant because you do not have to know the exact URL.

-Direct Search
+Pros of Direct Search

 • Convenience: You don’t have to memorize the URLs of websites.
 Just type in what you are looking for, such as Amazon, News Today, etc.